zacker330/es-ik/README.md

 *  ik-analyzer-core

     The algorithm of this module is coming from [ik-analyzer](https://code.google.com/p/ik-analyzer/).
-In principle, you can use it to write a Solor analyzer plugin or a Elasticsearch plugin.
+In principle, you can use this module to implement a Solor analyzer plugin or a Elasticsearch plugin.

     You just need implement `DictionaryConfiguration` interface to provide dictionary content which is used by analysing content process.